graememcc/funkierJS/docs/markdown/byCategory.md

 predicate holds.

 Throws a TypeError if pred is not a predicate function of arity 1, or if the haystack parameter is not arrayLike.

+Note that, if required, the function must already have its execution context set.
+Internally, the execution context within `occurrences` is `null`, so it cannot supply a useful execution context to any object-curried functions supplied to this function.

 #### Examples ####
     var pred = function(e) {return e.foo === 42;};